Survey: Sports Betting Preferences Among Massachusetts Residents

 11.3% prefer Caesars

-Ahead of the state's launch, BetMassachusetts has you covered on which MA betting apps are coming.
+Ahead of the state's launch, BetMassachusetts has you covered on which MA betting apps are coming in March.

 BetMassachusetts commissioned SurveyMonkey to conduct this survey.
 The total sample size is 1,008 Massachusetts adults.
 The survey was carried out online and the figures have been weighted and represent all Massachusetts adults aged 18 and over.